CheyenneMDavid/ForagingLink-API/README.md

     However, these settings applied pagination structure to all list views, including the CourseList view.
 This changed the response data structure, placing the results within a results key and expecting 10 items per page due to this being globally set.<br>
     This conflicted with the Courses app tests, which expected a simpler list of courses.
 The tests failed because they didn't account for the results key in the paginated response.
 For a detailed explanation of the solution, please refer to the [Testing](#testing) section and scroll to "Tests for courses app".

+### Limiting Comment Nesting
+- It was only when I was creating wireframes for the front end that I realized I had not placed a limit on the comments.
+As things stood, the nesting could have gotten out of hand.
+To guard against this, I added a restriction that limits comments to two levels, along with a test with the raising of a `ValueError` if a user attempts to create a third-level comment.

 ___

 ## Prerequisites